Are you looking to get your daily dose of celery?

 The soft mode (50-60 RPM) is for soft fruits like strawberries and kiwi, while the hard mode (100-110 RPM) is more for carrots, apples, and the like.
 It also has a reverse mode to help clear blockages.

 This juicer also has an automatic shut-off, where the juicer will power off after 20 minutes of consecutive use.

-Some might find this annoying when juicing, especially if they often make celery juice for extended periods, but the feature is intended to save energy and help the unit last longer.
+Some might find this annoying when juicing, especially if they often make celery juice for extended periods.
+Still, the feature is intended to save energy and help the unit last longer.

-The motor doesn’t grind food down as slowly as the Omega above so that the juice yield won’t be quite as much, especially regarding celery and leafy greens, but it’s also less expensive than the Omega.
+The motor doesn’t grind food down as slowly as the Omega above so that the juice yield won’t be as high, especially regarding celery and leafy greens, but it’s also less expensive than the Omega.

 And that might make having a little less juice easier to swallow, pun intended.